We are temporarily only able to ship Faber Shop orders to addresses in the UK.

-, hailed by many to be Genet’s masterpiece, was staged in Paris in 1966 by the Jean-Louis Barrault-Madeleine Renaud Company.
-This epic 62-character play almost defies staging and, written at the height of the Algerian War, was initially considered unperformable in France due to the violent political reactions it was bound to arouse.
-It is one of the most original examples of the avant-garde theatre of the 1960s.
+The 1966 staging in Paris of Jean Genet’s The Screens by the Jean-Louis Barrault-Madeleine Renaud Company was highly controversial.
+Written at the height of the Algerian War, it was initially considered un-performable in France due to the violent political reactions it was bound to arouse.

 The Barrault-Renaud production was directed by the venerable Roger Blin, and during the several months of rehearsals that Genet attended he wrote a series of letters and notes to Blin giving his views on every aspect of the staging.
 His comments deal with the details of that play and that production, but also transcend them, amounting to a precise and fascinating compilation of Jean Genet’s concept of the theatre.

 This volume also contains two essays by Genet, originally published in the French periodical Un Tel, giving his striking and highly personal views on life and art.